AzmiHaider92/Perfect-loop-gif-nerf/README.md

 2) Calculate the camera position for each image.
 We use colmap for that (Colmap is a structure from motion framework that generates camera positions for a given series of images).
 3) Train NeRF on the extracted images (+ generated camera positions).
    For this step, we use the TensoRF framework to train NeRF on the specific scene (object).
-4) Create a new camera path (new camera positions).
-   To create a steady smooth gif, we create a camera path (positions) that surround the object in a steady way.
+4) Create/fix the camera path (camera positions) to be a closed circle around the object where the first and last position are the same.
-5) Run trained nerf network on the new path to generate new images to match the new camera path.
+5) Run the trained nerf network on the new/fixed path to generate new images.
 6) Create a new gif from the new generated images.

 **1. Extracting images from gif**